 6. Use the analyzer to find the frequency where the ladder line impedance measures 50 +j0 ohms or as close as you can get to it.
 Record the frequency.

-KG0T alternative: With the ladder line top end leads shorted, use an analyzer to find the frequency where the impedance measures 0 +j0 ohms or as close as you can get to it.
+KG0T suggested an alternative measurement approach.
+With the ladder line top end leads shorted, use an analyzer to find the frequency where the impedance measures 0 +j0 ohms or as close as you can get to it.
 Record the frequency.

 8. The approximate VF of the ladder line is the ratio of the computed frequency to the measured frequency.
 Divide the computed frequency by the measured frequency to estimate VF.